 Other weight-related issues that may affect your quality of life include:

-To diagnose obesity, your doctor will typically perform a physical exam and recommend some tests.
+To diagnose obesity, your health care professional may perform a physical exam and recommend some tests.

 - A general physical exam.
 This includes measuring your height; checking vital signs, such as heart rate, blood pressure and temperature; listening to your heart and lungs; and examining your abdomen.

 - Calculating your BMI.
-Your doctor will check your body mass index (BMI).
+Your health care professional checks your body mass index, called BMI.
 A BMI of 30 or higher is considered obesity.
 Numbers higher than 30 increase health risks even more.
-Your BMI should be checked at least once a year because it can help determine your overall health risks and what treatments may be appropriate.
+Have your BMI checked at least once a year.
+This can help pinpoint your overall health risks and what treatments may be right for you.

-- Measuring your waist circumference.
+- Measuring your waist size.
+The distance around your waist is known as the circumference.
 Fat stored around the waist, sometimes called visceral fat or abdominal fat, may further increase the risk of heart disease and diabetes.
-Women with a waist measurement (circumference) of more than 35 inches (89 centimeters) and men with a waist measurement of more than 40 inches (102 centimeters) may have more health risks than do people with smaller waist measurements.
+Women with a waist that measures more than 35 inches (89 centimeters) and men with a waist that's more than 40 inches (102 centimeters) around may have more health risks than do people with smaller waist measurements.
 Like the BMI measurement, waist circumference should be checked at least once a year.

 - Checking for other health problems.
-If you have known health problems, your doctor will evaluate them.
-Your doctor will also check for other possible health problems, such as high blood pressure, high cholesterol, underactive thyroid, liver problems and diabetes.
+If you have known health problems, your health care team will evaluate them.
+Your health care professional also will check for other possible health problems, such as high blood pressure, high cholesterol, underactive thyroid, liver problems and diabetes.

-Gathering this information will help you and your doctor choose the type of treatment that will work best for you.
+Gathering this information will help you and your health care team choose the type of treatment that will work best for you.